 With an EPA brownfields investment of $58,400, the QuikTrip on Rutherford Street yielded an additional $4 million in capital improvements and 20 full-time jobs.

 Since 2000, the City of Greenville has received approximately $1.8 million from the US Environmental Protection Agency (EPA) brownfield grants.
 These grants have helped ensure a healthy environment, and have been leveraged into more than $60 million in economic development and more than 176 jobs in the city.
 The latest grant was awarded to the City in 2014 in the amount of $400,000 to fund assessments and outreach for a three-year period.
-The City is currently in the process of completing this grant, and looking for opportunities to bring additional brownfield assessment and job training grants to the area.
+The City has completed this grant, and continues to look for opportunities to bring additional brownfield assessment funding to the area.

 Jobs, quality of life, and the variety of services available in our community are positively impacted when we identify and address Brownfields.
 Brownfields are properties where the expansion, redevelopment, or reuse may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 Assessing, cleaning up, and reinvesting in these properties protects the environment and community health, reduces blight, and takes development pressures off undeveloped woodlands and farms outside the city.